 XLVI vs. TMED

 XLVI (State Street Health Care Select Sector SPDR Premium Income ETF) and TMED (T. Rowe Price Health Care ETF) are both exchange-traded funds - XLVI is a Derivative Income fund actively managed by State Street, while TMED is a Health & Biotech Equities fund managed by T. Rowe Price.
-At a correlation of -0.29, they often move in opposite directions.
+Their correlation of 0.83 suggests significant overlap in exposure.
 XLVI charges 0.35%/yr vs 0.44%/yr for TMED.

 Performance